rogerdahl/ws2812b-neopixel-emulator/README.md

 Now you should be able to compile and run:

+    $ mkdir cmake-build
+    $ cd cmake-build
+    $ cmake ..
+    $ make
-    $ ./make.sh && ./emulator
+    $ ./emulator

 * Watch the blinkies on screen.
 Then exit by closing the window or hitting Ctrl-C in the shell.

-* Tweak arduino_sketch.cpp to make your own patterns.
+* Tweak arduino_sketch.cpp to make your own animations.

 * Debug with a regular debugger or use `printf()` statements (the output appears in the shell).

-* When done, copy paste the arduino_sketch.cpp code into the Arduino IDE and write it to your device.
+* When done, copy paste the `arduino_sketch.cpp` code into the Arduino IDE and write it to your device.

 #### Notes